-Independent living communities are also called retirement homes, retirement communities, or senior apartments.
-An older adult can rent or buy his or her own unit in one of these residences.
-Meals usually are provided for residents in a dining hall.
+Independent living communities are known as retirement communities or homes.
+Older adults can rent or buy their own units in one of these places.
+Meals often are included in retirement homes.
 Housekeeping, laundry, and transportation may be available as well.
 Most residents can take care of themselves.
-They do not need help with daily tasks, such as bathing, taking medicine, and getting dressed.
+They do not need help with daily tasks, such as bathing, getting dressed, or taking medicine.

-An independent living community might be a good fit for an older adult who feels lonely living alone.
+This option may be a good fit for older adults who feel lonely living alone.
 Residents enjoy community living with others.
-They are fairly active and independent, they also want to have services such as housekeeping and meal preparation.
+They are fairly active and independent, but enjoy services such as housekeeping and prepared meals.

 Assisted living residences

 Assisted living residences are similar to independent living communities.
-However, they also offer personal care services for residents who need help with daily tasks.
-Many of these residences also include special units for people who have early- to middle-stage dementia.
+However, they also offer personal care services to residents in need.
+These may include bathing, getting dressed, or taking medicine.
+Some residences include special units for people who have early- to middle-stage dementia.

-An assisted living residence might be a good fit for an older adult who is somewhat active but needs help with daily tasks, such as bathing, taking medicine, and getting dressed.
+This option might be a good fit for older adults who are somewhat active but need help with daily tasks.

 Continuing care retirement communities

 Continuing care retirement communities meet the needs of a lot of older adults.
 They feature a variety of residences on a large campus.
-Depending on their needs, residents can choose independent living, assisted living, or nursing home services.
-As their needs change over time, older adults in these communities can move into a residence that offers more assistance or medical care.
-They do not have to move to a new community.
+Residents can choose independent living, assisted living, or nursing home services.
+As their needs change over time, they can move to a residence that offers more assistance or medical care.

 People choose to move into senior living communities for many different reasons.
-For example, some move because they are lonely and want to be around other older adults.
-In some cases, an older adult can’t take care of his or her home, or he or she needs help with daily tasks.
-Some people move because their family members can’t provide a safe environment or proper medical care.
+Some move because they are lonely and want to be around other older adults.
+Some older adults can’t take care of their home and need help with daily tasks.
+Others move because their family can’t provide a safe environment or proper medical care.

-- Make sure you have a realistic, accurate account of your finances.
+- Set a realistic financial budget.
 Be sure to consider the finances of any family members who will be contributing.

-- Consider all of your physical, medical, and emotional needs.
+- Make a list of all of your physical, medical, and emotional needs.
 Decide which senior living community meets these needs.

 - Find residences in your area using the U.S. Department of Health and Human Services Eldercare Locator.

 - Schedule a tour with local residences.
-While you're on a tour, use the Senior Housing Tour Checklist to help you evaluate the residence.
+While there, use the Senior Housing Tour Checklist to help you evaluate the residence.

-After completing this process, talk over all your options with family members to choose a residence that is right for you.
+After completing this process, talk over all options with your family.
+They can help you choose a residence that is right for you.